-1. Modification, Revocation and Reissuance, and Termination - The Director of the Water Division of Region 9 of the U.S. Environmental Protection Agency (EPA), hereinafter, the Director, may, for cause or upon request from any interested person, including the permittee, modify, revoke and reissue, or terminate this permit in accordance with 40 CFR 124.5, 144.12, 146.86(a), 144.39, and 144.40.
+1. Modification, Revocation and Reissuance, and Termination - The Director of the Water Division of Region VII of the U. S. Environmental Protection Agency (EPA), hereinafter, the Director, may, for cause or upon request from any interested person, including the permittee, modify, revoke and reissue, or terminate this permit in accordance with 40 CFR 124.5, 144.12, 146.86(a), 144.39, and 144.40.
 The permit is also subject to minor modifications for cause as specified in 40 CFR 144.41.
 The filing of a request for a permit modification, revocation and reissuance, or termination, or the notification of planned changes, or anticipated noncompliance on the part of the permittee does not stay the applicability or enforceability of any permit condition.
-2. Minor Modifications - Upon the consent of the permittee, the Director may modify this permit to make the corrections or allowances for minor changes in the permitted activity as listed in 40 CFR 144.41.
+2. Minor Modifications - Upon the consent of the permittee, the Director may modify a permit to make the corrections or allowances for minor changes in the permitted activity as listed in 40 CFR 144.41.
 Any permit modification not processed as a minor modification under 40 CFR 144.41 must be made for cause, and with part 124 draft permit and public notice as required in 40 CFR 144.39.
-3. Transfer of Permits - This permit is not transferable to any person except in accordance with 40 CFR 144.38(a) and Section O(6)(b) of this permit.
+3. Transfer of Permits - This permit is not transferable to any person except in accordance with 40 CFR 144.38(a) and Section N(6)(b) of this permit.
+4. Permit Expiration - This permit shall expire one year from the effective date if the permittee fails to commence well construction unless a written request has been submitted to and approved by the Director for an extension of this one-year period containing the following information: